DionKill/ps4-linux-tutorial/docs/installation.md

 - 50MB of FAT32 at the start of the drive (for bzImage and initramfs)
 - The rest of the drive as EXT4, specifically with a label called "psxitarch"

-Now move your bzImage (and bootargs if you have them) and initramfs to the FAT32 partition, and untar your distro of choice at the root of the bigger EXT4 partition
+Now move your bzImage (and bootargs if you need it) and initramfs to the FAT32 partition, and untar your distro of choice at the root of the bigger EXT4 partition

 You're done!
 Plug your drive in the PS4, and go to the next step!
 :::